 DeWalt moved to an inline design with the latest version of their FlexVolt blower and hit 17.0 N in our testing.
 The downside is that it’s loud—91 decibels at our operator’s ear.
 We also thought the tone of that sound was somewhat irritating.
 With a 9.0/3.0Ah battery, it ran for 12:12 in our tests.

-The bare tool runs $229 and the kit with a 9.0/3.0Ah battery is only $50 more, making it one of the more value-packed kits you can buy.
+The bare tool runs $229 and the kit with a 9.0/3.0Ah battery is only $70 more—not bad for a battery that retails for $239 on its own.
 Plus the battery works with DeWalt’s 20V Max and 60V Max lines of power tools and lawn care equipment.

-Hart upped its blower game this year with several new battery-powered leaf blower options, including a couple that move into much higher performance classes.
+HART upped its blower game this year with several new battery-powered leaf blower options.
+That includes a couple that move into much higher-performance classes.
 The top of the line is the 650 CFM brushless blower.
-Combining with up to 160 MPH of airspeed, it also is part of Hart’s Ultra-Quiet Series so you can balance excellent performance while keeping the noise levels down.
+Combined with up to 160 MPH of airspeed and hitting 17.1 Newtons in our tests, it’s also part of HART’s Ultra-Quiet Series.
+It lets you balance excellent performance while keeping the noise levels down.

 Price: $258.00 with 5.0Ah battery and charger